Bliksempie/fractured-world/chronicles/015-game-endings.md

 <show-when-neutral>

-<blockquote>You survived.
+> "You survived.
 You chose.
-But the world didn't give you a reason.</blockquote>
+But the world didn't give you a reason."

 ## Threadbare Tomorrow